 We occasionally publish theme issues by putting together 4-6 articles on a given subject.
 An example is our Cranky Issue.

-Other issues currently in the works for 2013 and 2014 include a Craftsman Issue, a GLBT Issue, a B&B Issue, a Serendipity/Misadventure Issue, a Jewish Issue, an Animal Issue and a Canada in France Issue.
+Other issues currently in the works for 2014 and 2015 include an Unlikely France Issue, a Craftsmen Issue, a Serendipity/Misadventure Issue, an Animal Issue and a Canada in France Issue.
 Great queries, good stories and knowledgeable writing welcome.

 That’s not a lot, we know.
 Practically nothing, in fact, just a token thanks to let you know that the quality of your work is such that you should be treated as a professional.
 If you feel that the amount is demeaning to you then you should not submit.
 If you are not willing to do any rewriting that we may request or to consider our editing of your piece (we will ask for your approval in the case of significant editing) then you should not submit.
 Or at least try to refrain from writing back to say “For what you pay you can’t expect me to rewrite/get the dates rights/do anything more than summarize Wikipedia, etc.”